 Alfen shall be and remains the owner of all documents, supplied models, samples or examples relating to offers or an agreement, and these cannot be supplied to or made available to third parties for inspection, or multiplied or imitated in any way without the written approval of Alfen.
 Upon request of Alfen, such documents, supplied models, samples or examples shall be returned to Alfen within fourteen days in sound condition, DDP in conformity with the Incoterms 2020.

-Customizations
+Customisations

-Alfen and Customer may agree that the Customer can request non-technical and non-functional changes to the Product, such as placement of stickers, SIM cards, change of colours, etc. (all referred to as ‘Customizations’).
+Alfen and Customer may agree that the Customer can request non-technical and non-functional changes to the Product, such as placement of stickers, SIM cards, change of colours, etc. or Customer arrange for these itself (all referred to as ‘Customisations’).

-Alfen will confirm or reject the Customization in the order confirmation.
-Customizations may affect the final Product (the ‘Customized Products’), its experience, appearance, quality and/or life span.
-Alfen is not liable for any damage to or caused by the Customized Products if this damage is caused by the applied Customizations.
+Alfen will confirm or reject the Customisation in the order confirmation.
+Customisations may affect the final Product (the ‘Customised Products’), its experience, appearance, quality and/or life span.
+Alfen is not liable for any damage to or caused by the Customised Products if this damage is caused by the applied Customisations.

-For SIM Card Customizations, the Alfen Guidelines for SIM Cards shall apply, which can be obtained from p.evcharging@alfen.com (‘Sim Card Guidelines’).
+For SIM Card Customisations, the Alfen Guidelines for SIM Cards shall apply, which can be obtained from p.evcharging@alfen.com (‘Sim Card Guidelines’).

-For all Customizations agreed between Customer and Alfen, the following procedure shall be followed:
+For all Customisations agreed between Customer and Alfen, the following procedure shall be followed:

-Alfen shall indicate the required level of supplied items for the Customizations;
+Alfen shall indicate the required level of supplied items for the Customisations;

-Alfen calls the items for the Customizations with a purchase order (the ‘Call Off Order’);
+Alfen calls the items for the Customisations with a purchase order (the ‘Call Off Order’);

 the Call Off Order will contain a number (‘Call Off Order Number’) and a requested delivery date;

-Customer shall inform Alfen within three (3) Business Days after the date of the Call Off Order of the delivery date for the Customization, in the absence of which the delivery of the Customizations shall take place on the requested delivery date (the ‘Customization Delivery Date’);
+Customer shall inform Alfen within three (3) Business Days after the date of the Call Off Order of the delivery date for the Customisation, in the absence of which the delivery of the Customisations shall take place on the requested delivery date (the ‘Customisation Delivery Date’);

-Customer shall provide Alfen with the required items for the Customization DDP, Alfen at the address indicated in the Call Off Order free of charge before or on the Customization Delivery Date, whereby: (a) The Call Off Order Number must be indicated on the packing slip of the Customization items and (b) If SIM cards are part of the Customizations, the SIM card number must be displayed on the SIM card in a bar or QR code and all other Sim Card Guidelines shall be followed.
+Customer shall provide Alfen with the required items for the Customisation DDP, Alfen at the address indicated in the Call Off Order free of charge before or on the Customisation Delivery Date, whereby: (a) The Call Off Order Number must be indicated on the packing slip of the Customisation items and (b) If SIM cards are part of the Customisations, the SIM card number must be displayed on the SIM card in a bar or QR code and all other Sim Card Guidelines shall be followed.

-In the event that (i) the Customer changes the Customization after the date of the Alfen Order Confirmation or (ii) in case of delayed or defective delivery of Customization components, then all agreements on delivery time of the Product(s) shall be terminated and the Customer shall indemnify Alfen for any additional costs and expenses as well as for damages and losses incurred because of such delay or defectiveness.
+In the event that (i) the Customer changes the Customisation after the date of the Alfen Order Confirmation, or (ii) in case of delayed or defective delivery of Customisation components, or (iii) any Customisation component is defective after delivery, then all agreements on delivery time of the Product(s) shall be terminated and the Customer shall indemnify Alfen for any additional costs and expenses as well as for damages and losses incurred because of such delay or any such defectiveness.

 Webshop